aayushkrm/Code-Gym-2025-Q-A/README.md

 ## About the Hackathon

-The Code Gym 2025 was an intense 24-hour coding competition where participants were challenged with a series of algorithmic problems of varying difficulty.
+The Code Gym 2025 was a hackathon organized by one of the biggest largest fintech and commercial bank of Russia known as T-Bank (Russian: Т-Банк), formerly known as Tinkoff Bank based in Moscow.
+The hackathon was part of Т‑Образование. was an intense 24-hour coding competition where participants were challenged with a series of algorithmic problems of varying difficulty.
 The solutions required a solid understanding of data structures and algorithms, and had to be implemented under strict time and memory limitations.
 My solutions were written in C++ and Python, demonstrating my versatility in different programming languages and problem-solving paradigms.

 ## Challenges and Approach